iliarafa/Mapping_Earthquakes/README.md

 The combination of all three filters display the intense seismic activity in the areas where those plates meet.

-Layers switched on by default and the user may disable them.
+Layers are switched on by default and the user may disable them.

 Three map styles are also available.
 Street, Satellite and Night maps provide the viewer with three background options.